App-y Days: How to Market Your Mobile Game

 04/03/2022 Written by The Game Marketer

 Much like with any video game, a mobile games’ success can often be heavily reliant on the success of its marketing campaign.
 Making a great mobile game is one thing but marketing a mobile game and getting in front of the perfect target audience is certainly another.
 Becoming the next Clash Royale, Raid: Shadow Legends or Among Us is no easy feat.
-So, in this article we will be looking at the key areas of marketing that you will need to target as a game developer launching a mobile game.
+So, in this article we will be looking at the key areas of mobile game marketing strategies that you will need to target as a game developer launching a mobile game.

 A question that is asked a lot when bringing a mobile game to market is, at what point should I start marketing my mobile game?
 The answer is as early as possible!
 This may seem like an obvious point, but all too often mobile games don’t perform as well as they could have done due to the marketing campaign starting too late in the game’s lifecycle.
 Some early ways of beginning your marketing campaign for your mobile game include, building social media and community platforms, producing video content and trailers to be shared on YouTube and across your social channels, paid media campaigns targeting social media follower acquisition, alpha and beta testing and more.

-Do not be deterred from kicking off your marketing campaign until your game is ready to launch, it is important to build game awareness among potential players from an early date to give your game the best possible chance of success when it launches.
+Do not be deterred from kicking off your mobile game marketing campaign until your game is ready to launch, it is important to build game awareness among potential players from an early date to give your game the best possible chance of success when it launches.

 A great way of building up awareness for your mobile game is through thoughtful and targeted PR campaigns.
 There are many mobile game specific press outlets out there, and if you can build good relationships with these outlets, you can give yourself and your game a sure-fire way of reaching your target audience.
 Throughout the development process of your mobile game, you can pinpoint key milestones that you can underpin with press releases, to ensure that your game’s lifecycle is well documented, and to squeeze the most marketing potential out of your development process.